peter88213/nvhelp-de/source/file_menu.rst

 **Speichern the project**

 Mit **Datei > Speichern** or ``Strg``-``S``,
-you can save the project.
+kann man save the project.
 A backup copy is then automatically created.

 .. note::